 If you have pain that is very difficult to treat, your doctor may suggest a nerve block.
 This is a way of killing or deadening a nerve to stop it causing pain.
 There are different types of nerve block, named after the nerves that are treated.
 There are not usually many side effects to nerve blocks.
 You may get low blood pressure for days or weeks afterwards.
 This may make you light headed if you stand up too quickly.
 This problem usually rights itself in time.

 How long the nerve block lasts for varies in different people.
 It may last between a few days to a few months.
 Although nerve blocks can be helpful for many people, they don't work for everyone.

 The coeliac plexus is a complicated web of nerves at the back of the abdomen.
-It can cause persistent pain in people with pancreatic cancer.
+It sends signals that can cause you to feel pain in your upper abdomen.
 In a coeliac plexus nerve block, the doctor injects alcohol into the coeliac plexus to deaden the nerves.
 You have a CT scan first, so that your doctor can be sure of putting the needle into the right place.